Pepperi-Addons/LegacyDashboards/LegacyCrosssellUpsell/docs/readme.md

 ## High Level
 - When the addon is installed to the client, a new entry is added in the Setting menu.
 The addon append an iframe on the page and displays the Cross sell & Up sell page content from our Wsim (Backoffice old site) inside it.
-- The Cross sell/Up sell addon give you ability to configure new, edit or delete exiting campigans, bonus items, price tiers, fix & sum package bonus.
+- The Cross sell/Up sell addon give you ability to configure new, edit or delete exiting campaigns, bonus items, price tiers, fix & sum package bonus.

 You can filter this dashboard by: